Chichi61/Quantitative-Risk-Modeling-Project/README.md

 - PSI for key variables
 - Stress-scenario impacts

 The dashboard is meant to mimic the kind of monitoring risk teams use after model deployment.
-So it's maybe the daily usual work of a risk anlyst, I just want to have a little bit "taste" of that.
+So this part maybe the daily usual work of a risk anlyst, I just want to have a little bit "taste" of that.